Datawheel/canon/packages/cms/README.md

 If your CMS is configured with more than one language (using `CANON_LANGUAGES` and `CANON_LANGUAGE_DEFAULT`), you can use the Google Translate API to automatically fill in the target language.
 For security reasons, the CMS must make use of `CANON_LOGINS` and be accessed by a logged-in user in order for translations to be enabled.

+🔥 **General Warning** 🔥 The translation script is a profile-wide, or even installation-wide, massive in-place update.
+It mercilessly paves almost all of the written content of the target language, so remember to be **100% sure** of your configurations and target language.
+And as always, **make a backup first**.

 ### Enabling Translation API

 Enable the Translation API for your cloud project [here](https://console.cloud.google.com/apis/api/translate.googleapis.com/overview).